 Why do I see employees wearing a mask?

-At Children’s National Medical Center, the quality and safety of patient care is our first priority.
+At Children’s National Health System, the quality and safety of patient care is our first priority.
 Many research studies have shown that vaccinating healthcare providers against the influenza virus is an effective way to prevent the spread of flu among patients and staff.
 Therefore, all of our employees have been asked to receive their vaccine in a timely manner.
 For many different reasons, we have staff who cannot receive the vaccine.
 For the protection of our patients and visitors, we require these employees to wear a mask when they come to work to prevent the possibility of spreading flu.